 on either side (like a dam) - so when they open, water flows to re-establish equilibrium, spinning turbines in the process.

-– barrages disrupt natural water flow which can affect the surrounding ecosystem.
+barrages disrupt natural water flow which can affect the surrounding ecosystem.
 But for any enthusiasts in need of reassurance, there’s still a lot that makes tidal energy an interesting prospect.
-Using the tides means
+Using the tides means output is

 The world’s first tidal power plant was built at the mouth of the Rance river in France in 1966 and generates more than 500GWh of electricity a year.
 Its turbines were designed to work in both directions so the plant could take advantage